inspec/inspec-aws/docs/resources/aws_ebs_snapshot.md

 # aws\_ebs\_snapshot

-Use the `aws_ebs_snapshot` InSpec audit resource to test properties of a single AWS EBS snapshot.
+Use the `aws_ebs_snapshot` InSpec audit resource to test properties of a single AWS EBS Snapshot.
 These are point-in-time incremental backups of AWS EBS volumes that are saved to AWS S3.

 ## Syntax

-Ensure an EBS snapshot exists:
+Ensure an EBS Snapshot exists:

     describe aws_ebs_snapshot(snapshot_id: 'SNAPSHOT_ID') do
       it { should exist }